 A filament sensor will tell you when you’re out of material and it will automatically pause the print.
 When it detects new filament is loaded, it will resume right from where it stopped.

 Out of the box, you’ll have to make a few connections before you can start printing.
 Also, the filament is side-mounted, which typically leads to some reliability issues.

-The Anycubic I3 Mega S delivers great performance and a healthy build volume for a really good price.
+The Anycubic I3 Mega S delivers great performance and a healthy build volume that won’t break the bank.
 In its price category, it is the fastest 3D printer, and it’s a great choice for people who are looking for a budget 3D printer.

 The Delta WASP 2040 Turbo 2 is up now.